jedazard/PRIMsrc/README.md

 (or "Group Survival Bump Hunting" (GSBH)) procedure.
 Note that `PRIMsrc` is still a non-production release and that version 0.8.3 implements significant user-visible changes.
 Check details of new features, changes, and bug fixes in the "Usage" section below.

-The second branch (unified) will host the future complete version of the code (version 1.0.0), including undirected peeling search derived from the  Patient Rule Induction Method (PRIM), and unified treatment of bump hunting for every type of common outcome: Survival, Regression, and Classification (SRC).
+The future branch (unified) will host the complete version of the code (version 1.0.0), including undirected peeling search derived from the  Patient Rule Induction Method (PRIM), and unified treatment of bump hunting for every type of common outcome: Survival, Regression, and Classification (SRC).